saymrwulf/onnxruntime/notes.md

-2015-10-09T06:22:00 - Minor doc updates: linking to article on quantization (onnxruntime) 2015-10-09T07:41:00 - Minor doc updates: linking to article on quantization (onnxruntime) 2015-10-09T02:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime)
+2015-10-09T06:22:00 - Minor doc updates: linking to article on quantization (onnxruntime) 2015-10-09T07:41:00 - Minor doc updates: linking to article on quantization (onnxruntime) 2015-10-09T02:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime) 2015-10-09T07:30:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime)